 What role does a trust play in these processes?

 A trust is a legal entity that goes on title on a person’s assets to manage where those assets go upon death.
 Assets must be titled in the name of the trust to be effective.
 For example, a person needs to put a deed or bank account in the name of their trust.
-Of course, there are different ramifications for doing this, but a trust is only effective to the extent that it is on title and funded.
-A trust functions similarly to a will and would be subject to the probate process.
+Of course, there are different ramifications for doing this, such as taxation, liability, and marital property concerns, but it is important to remember that a trust is only effective to the extent that it is actually on the title of the particular asset.
+If you have a trust, you will still have a will in case any assets are not titled in the name of the trust.

 Do You Need An Estate Planning Lawyer In Littleton?